NVIDIA/NeMo/docs/source/asr/speaker_recognition/results.rst

 --------------------------

 The SpeakerNet-ASR collection has checkpoints of several models trained on various datasets for a variety of tasks.
-`ECAPA_TDNN <https://ngc.nvidia.com/catalog/models/nvidia:nemo:ecapa_tdnn>`_ and `Speaker_Verification <https://ngc.nvidia.com/catalog/models/nvidia:nemo:speakerverification_speakernet>`_ model cards on NGC contain more information about each of the checkpoints available.
+`TitaNet <https://catalog.ngc.nvidia.com/orgs/nvidia/teams/nemo/models/titanet_large>`_ , `ECAPA_TDNN <https://ngc.nvidia.com/catalog/models/nvidia:nemo:ecapa_tdnn>`_ and `Speaker_Verification <https://ngc.nvidia.com/catalog/models/nvidia:nemo:speakerverification_speakernet>`_ model cards on NGC contain more information about each of the checkpoints available.

-The tables below list the SpeakerNet models available from NGC, and the models can be accessed via the :code:`from_pretrained()` method inside the EncDecSpeakerLabelModel Model class.
+The tables below list the speaker embedding extractor models available from NGC, and the models can be accessed via the :code:`from_pretrained()` method inside the EncDecSpeakerLabelModel Model class.

-.. note:: While loading, remember to use EncDecSpeakerLabelModel for recognition tasks and ExtractSpeakerEmbeddingsModel while extracting embeddings.

 In general, you can load any of these models with code in the following format.